The Burden of Betrayal

 “I have been betrayed.”
 Everyone has uttered those words at one time or another in life.
 A friend of mine recently wrote her dissertation on the premise that anyone who is serious about being a leader in the Body of Christ has experienced a major betrayal from someone close to them – and we know of the betrayal Jesus Himself experienced.

-I recently attended a retreat at a place called Shrine Mont for a class I took at Regent University.
+A few years ago, I attended a spiritual retreat at a place called Shrine Mont in the Shenandoah Valley of Virginia.
 The experience and the accompanying reading focused on deep self-reflection.
 In some ways, by God’s grace, I was right where I need to be.
 In other ways I found myself wanting.

 My first reaction was, “This is just my Dad being critical.”

 But I know enough about the way that God works to not stop at my initial reaction.
-First of all, my father is a godly man who prays often and listens for the Lord’s voice.
-He is an intercessor, and on this day, he was both praying and listening to what the Lord would say to me – and I had to admit that what he heard was from God.
-After some prayer and reflection I started to hear what the Holy Spirit was speaking to me about taking my commitment to Him to a higher level.
+First of all, my father was a man of integrity who prayed often and listened for the Lord’s voice.
+He was an intercessor, and on this day, he was both praying and listening to what the Lord would say to me – and I had to admit that what he heard was from God.
+After some prayer and reflection I started to comprehend what the Holy Spirit was speaking to me about taking my commitment to Him to a higher level.

 Though I knew that this person made the decision to betray me, somewhere in my subconscious, I had put part of the blame on God.
 “Why didn’t you let me know this was what was lingering under the surface?”
 I wondered.
 During the retreat I came to the point where I realized that I was struggling with a subtle anger towards God concerning this betrayal.